a) Joe’s Valley

 - CAMPING: Free to camp anywhere on the side of the road where you can fit a car.
 It will be obvious what those spots are.
 If they’re not too crowded, try to get a spot near one of the two porta-potty’s on Left or Right fork.

 - CLIMBING: Check out the guidebook.
 Or google search for videos.

 - RESTING: When not climbing, a majority of climbers head to the Sparten Den, a free upstairs loft at the Food Ranch.
 Free Wi-Fi, lots of seating, and an entire grocery store of food.
 Food Ranch is famous for their butterfinger donuts, but I prefer the made-to-order personal pan pizzas.
 This is also a great place to meet other climbers if you’re lonely.

 - More RESTING: If you have an entire day to rest, drive 7 minutes to the nearby Castle Dale.
 Here, you can explore artifacts and dinosaur bones at the Museum of the San Rafael Swell and take a hot shower at the Emery County pool for $4 (and swim in the heated pool, if you don’t mind pruney fingers).
 There are more museums around Emery County, including Castle Dale’s Pioneer History Museum.
-There’s a laundromat in Castle Dale and grocery store, if Food Ranch doesn’t cut it for you.
+There’s also a laundromat in Castle Dale, which you probably need more than you know.